shalomb/rum/README.md

 # Most frecently used git repositories

-$ litecli ~/.cache/rum.db -t -e 'select * from paths where score > 0.2 and remote is not null order by score desc' +----------------------------------------------------+--------------------+-----------------------------------------------------------------+
+$ litecli ~/.cache/rum.db -t -e '
+    select * from paths
+      where score > 0.2 and
+      remote is not null
+    order by score desc' +----------------------------------------------------+--------------------+-----------------------------------------------------------------+
 | path                                               | score              | remote                                                          |
 +----------------------------------------------------+--------------------+-----------------------------------------------------------------+